CaioMalaquias/caiomalaquias.github.io/README.md

 ### CURRENT RESEARCH

-* *You're Doing My Head in!* How Candidates' Speech During Presidential Debates Influences Their Rivals' Emotions, a Natural Language Processing and Facial Recognition Approach
+* *You're Doing My Head in!* How Candidates' Speech During Presidential Debates Influences Their Rivals' Emotions: a Natural Language Processing and Facial Recognition Approach
 * Patterns of Executive-Legislative Relations in Social Media

 ---